Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/methods-and-events.md

 // };
 ```

-In case, Telegram Mini Apps accepts parameters, you should pass them as the second argument:
+In case, Telegram Mini Apps method accepts parameters, you should pass them as the second argument:

 ```typescript
 import { request } from '@tma.js/sdk';